tjmahr/tjmahr.github.io/_notes/2026-09-01-balanced-bootstrap.md

 ### An rsample version of the balanced cluster bootstrap

 I'll port the above procedure to rsample.
-Part of the sales pitch for rsample is that a dataframe of resample assignments is lightweight,
+Part of the sales pitch for rsample is that its dataframe for resample assignments is lightweight,
 memory-wise:

 <pre class='chroma'>